ConnorChristie/BlockAppToolkit/designs/iota/workflow.md

 * __`attachmentTimestampUpperBound` (int: 9 trytes):__ TODO (Future use)
 * __`nonce` (string: 27 trytes):__ The nonce used to obtain the correct hash of this transaction which satisfies the Minimum Weight Magnitude (details below).

+### Bundle Hash Creation
+The bundle hash is primarily used for value transfers and is one of the main ingredients for each input's signature.
+The hash is created by hashing certain parts of each transaction together with the Kerl hash function.

+#### Steps
+1. Iterate through all the transactions in the bundle
+    * __The order that the transactions are hashed in is precise__
+    * From transaction index 0 to the last transaction
+2. Concatenate the following data of the transaction together
+    * Address + value + obsoleteTag + timestamp + currentIndex + lastIndex
+3. Absorb each transaction's data into the Kerl function
+4. Squeeze out the hash from the Kerl function
+5. Set each transaction's bundle value to the generated hash

+_The `obsoleteTag` is used by the bundle hasher in cases of an insecure bundle hash being generated.
+The tag of the first transaction will be incremented when the normalized bundle hash contains any insecure values that may expose parts of the private key._ [More information here](https://github.com/iotaledger/iota.lib.js/blob/v0.4.2/lib/crypto/bundle/bundle.js#L119-L125).

 ### Data Transaction
 Here is an example of a data transaction.
 The signatureMessageFragment contains the data (in tryte format).
 ```json